Logan hosted a top-level squash tournament over the weekend, which brought elite and community competition to Daisy Hill across four days.

 “The secondary event is the 2026 Tecnifibre Graded Queensland Open, which includes Individual, Doubles, Junior Novice, and Racquetball divisions,” she said.

-Local players feature strongly in the PSA draw, including Daisy Hill coaches, Brendan McDonald, currently ranked number one in the men’s squash competition, and Kurstyn Mather, currently ranked fourth in the women’s squash competition.
+Local players featured strongly in the PSA draw, including Daisy Hill coaches, Brendan McDonald, currently ranked number one in the men’s squash competition, and Kurstyn Mather, currently ranked fourth in the women’s squash competition.

 “Brendan has represented Australia at the 2024 World Squash Team Championships and on the Australian University Team, while also competing in national and international professional individual tournaments,” Ms Tracey-Patte said.